“Create meaning in everything that you practice.”

 2. Practice Early

 When we tackle creative tasks as soon as we rise, even if only for a few minutes, we orient ourselves to practice, which helps us stay in touch with our musical selves all day long.
-And we don’t need to actually play or sing – mental practice and score study can be equally effective.
+And we don’t need to actually play or sing – mental practice and score study can be comparably effective.

 3. Have Scores & Practice Notes Handy